 Some of them are continuous injection, direct injection, single-point injection, multi-point injection, etc.

 Out of these fuel injection systems, Mico fuel Injection System is widely used in automotive engines.

 Hence here I will cover details about Mico Fuel Injection System used for Multi-Cylinder Diesel Engines.

-So, Here is the details about Fuel Injection System Working
+So, here are the details about Fuel Injection System Working

-This still contains Air bubbles and Vapor, then the Pump supply oil to filter unit for purifying it.
+This still contains Air bubbles and Vapor, then the Pump supplies oil to the filter unit for purifying it.

 The injection Pump has the main Crankshaft which is driven by power supplied by the Engine.

-The number of Plunger quantity is equal to a number of Cylinder Engine.
+The number of Plunger quantities is equal to the number of Cylinder engines.

 Only Control Rod meshes with all the toothed quadrants of all the Pumps at the same time.